5 Keys to Effective Texas Medical Board Investigation Defense

 While these are the major steps in a TMB investigation, receiving an unfavorable decision from the SOAH is not necessarily the final stage in the process.
 Physicians have appeal rights under Texas law, and physicians can potentially appeal license suspensions and other disciplinary actions on several grounds.

-4. What Defenses Can You Assert to Protect Your Medical License?
+4. Determining What Defenses You Can Use to Protect Your Medical License

 Physicians targeted in Texas Medical Board investigations can assert defenses at each stage of the process; and, while it is possible (and sometimes necessary) to explore defense options as the TMB’s investigation progresses, it is generally advisable to formulate a cohesive defense strategy as soon as possible.

 The specific defenses a physician can assert during a TMB investigation depend on both the relevant allegations and the relevant facts.
-For example, while physicians may be able to defend against allegations of improper billing by presenting records that demonstrate adequate medical necessity or justifiable coding decisions, defending against medical malpractice allegations requires a different approach entirely.
-The same is true when a physician is accused of practicing under the influence or engaging in other forms of improper, illegal, or unethical conduct.
+For example, while physicians may be able to defend against allegations of improper billing by presenting medical records that demonstrate adequate medical necessity or justifiable coding decisions, defending against medical malpractice allegations requires a different approach entirely.
+The same is true when a physician is accused of practicing under the influence, with physical or mental impairment issues, or engaging in other forms of improper, illegal, or unethical conduct.
 To determine what defenses they can—and should—assert, targeted physicians will need to work closely with an experienced TMB investigation attorney.

 Written by: